-The Lycian Way: World’s Best Long-Distance Hike of 2025
+The Lycian Way Named the World’s Best Long-Distance Hike of 2025

 Sometimes a trail earns its reputation slowly, through the quiet footsteps of thousands of hikers.
 And sometimes, the world finally catches up.